 Copyright © Nucleus Medical Media, Inc.

-Complications are rare.
-But no procedure is completely free of risk.
-If you are planning to have esophageal dilation, your doctor will review a list of possible complications, which may include: A lot of bleeding (including coughing up blood or having bloody vomit)Poor reaction to the anesthesia or sedativesChest painShortness of breathInfectionSoreness and pain in the throatNausea and vomitingSevere swelling in the middle part of the chestTear or hole in the esophageal lining (can lead to bleeding and the need for more surgery)
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Bleeding (including coughing up blood or having bloody vomit)Chest painShortness of breathInfectionSoreness and pain in the throatNausea and vomitingSevere swelling in the middle part of the chestInhalation of stomach contentsTear or hole in the esophageal lining (can lead to bleeding and the need for more surgery)

-Some factors that may increase the risk of complications include: ObesitySmokingDiabetesHeart or lung problems
+Some factors that may increase the risk of complications include: Smaller strictureObesitySmokingDiabetes

 Talk to your doctor about these risks before the procedure.